kotaindah55/animated-cursor/README.md

 ## ©️ Attribution

-This plugin includes some of the source codes developed by [Marijn Haverbake][marijn] and the others at [CodeMirror][codemirror], with some modifications.
+This plugin includes some of the source codes developed by [Marijnh Haverbeke][marijn] and the others at [CodeMirror][codemirror], with some modifications.
 Licensed with MIT.

 ## 🙏 Acknowledgment